gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/data-stores.rst

 `PostgreSQL </docs/tracking/collector/postgresql>`__, `AWS Athena </docs/tracking/collector/amazon-s3>`__,
 or `Google BigQuery </docs/tracking/collector/google-bigquery>`__

 Bach works the same, regardless of the underlying database.
-Generally, anything that works on one supported database will work on the other databases too; no code changes needed.
-There are some notable exceptions to this, which are caused by limitations in the underlying database platforms.
+Generally, anything that works on a supported database will work on the other databases too; no code changes needed.
+There are some notable exceptions to this.
 Below we list the major platform-specific exceptions, and other things to keep in mind when using Bach with the different supported databases.

 AWS Athena